 GARY AND THE TOMCATS: IS A BLUEBIRD BLUE

-Here is a rude, crude performance of a teenage Gary swaggering through a Dan Penn song (covered by Conway Twitty in 1960, which is no doubt how Stewart heard it).
+Here is a rude, crude performance of a teenage Gary singing a Dan Penn song covered by Conway Twitty in 1960.
 Fumbling through the chords, but who cares?
 He’s already got what it takes.

 This nearly unlistenable (but hugely entertaining) tape is from a live performance at the Wagon Wheel, a country joint over in Lake Okeechobee that was something of a regular gig for Stewart in his early days.
 He told me it was there that he observed the grizzled old regulars that inspired his later song “Hank Western.”
-And it was also at the Wagon Wheel that Mel Tillis told Gary that if he wanted to make it in Nashville, he should become a songwriter (which is what Stewart would eventually do).
+And it was also at the Wagon Wheel that Mel Tillis told Gary that if he wanted to make it in Nashville, he should become a songwriter – which he did.